femtotrader/Planar.jl/docs/src/customizations/backtest.md

 ## High-Frequency Trading (HFT) Backtesting Documentation

-The `SimMode` class, also known as the vindicta backtester, utilizes Open-High-Low-Close-Volume (OHLCV) data to simulate the execution of trades.
+The `SimMode` class, also known as the planar backtester, utilizes Open-High-Low-Close-Volume (OHLCV) data to simulate the execution of trades.

 ### Reasons to Avoid Tick-by-Tick Backtesting
 Tick-by-tick backtesting may not be ideal due to several factors: